- AMA - American Medical Assoc.

 - abbreviate journal titles according the style used for MEDLINE

-- follow NLM's Citing Medicine, 2nd edition, which is free online on NCBI's "bookshelf"
+- follow NLM's Citing Medicine, 2nd edition, which is free online on NCBI's "bookshelf" (this includes how to cite legal documents and other things)

 Some journals use variations on Vancouver style.
 For style points that vary -- e.g., whether to cite electronic references within parentheses in the text or in numbered references following the text -- you should consult the specific journal to which you plan to submit your manuscript.